Chapter 23. Working with HTTP Proxies

 The proxy configuration must be the same on each host in the cluster.
 Therefore, when setting up the proxy or modifying it, you must update the files on each OpenShift Container Platform host to the same values.
 Then, you must restart OpenShift Container Platform services on each host in the cluster.

-HTTPS_PROXY environment variables are found in each host’s /etc/sysconfig/atomic-openshift-master-api or /etc/sysconfig/atomic-openshift-master-controllers files and /etc/sysconfig/atomic-openshift-node file.
+HTTPS_PROXY environment variables are found in each host’s /etc/sysconfig/atomic-openshift-master file (for single master configuration), /etc/sysconfig/atomic-openshift-master-api, or /etc/sysconfig/atomic-openshift-master-controllers files (for multi-master configuration) and /etc/sysconfig/atomic-openshift-node.

 NO_PROXY environment variable lists all of the OpenShift Container Platform components and all IP addresses that are managed by OpenShift Container Platform.